Updated – 08/02/2021 – Soft delete for Azure file shares is now enabled by default!

 Soft Delete for file share can be enabled at existing storage accounts OR you can enable it during the creation of storage account as shown in the image below.

-Please do not confuse between Blob soft delete and File share soft delete, both features are enabled at the storage account level but they serve for different purposes.
+Please do not confuse between Blob soft delete and File share soft delete, both features are enabled at the storage account level but they serve different purposes.

 How Azure Backup leverages Soft Delete?